nfreear/nfreear.github.io/_pages/profile.md

 ---

-You can find me all over the Web ...:
+You can find me all over the Web &hellip; :

 * [Profile at The Open University](http://iet.open.ac.uk/people/n.d.freear "Hello")
 * [Facebook](https://facebook.com/nickfreear)